cjbauer/idmas/DedRepCases.md

 of C. Consequently, Carol could conclude that while Alice may be trusted to pay her debts, she cannot be trusted to keep information private.

-2. Suppose Alice has not paid Bob the 1 bitcoin.
+Case 2.
+Suppose Alice has not paid Bob the 1 bitcoin.
 There is a dispute which should supersede the fact that the contract should remain closed.
 In this case, Bob is allowed to openly sign and publish an accusation that Alice did not pay.
 Since Alice did not pay, she cannot refute this accusation.

-3. Suppose Alice paid Bob the 1 bitcoin, but Bob accuses her of not having paid.
+Case 3.
+Suppose Alice paid Bob the 1 bitcoin, but Bob accuses her of not having paid.
 This proceeds as in the previous example.
 However, in this case it may permanently damage Bob's reputation if he opens C (breaching C) when Alice has actually paid Bob.
 Bob can avoid this damage by first signing and publishing: